dexie/dexie-website/docs/Dexie/Dexie.on.storagemutated.md

    * IntervalTree
    *    * See definition of IntervalTree type in rangeset.d.ts
    *    * See rangesOverlap() in rangeset.ts that can be used to compare two
-   *      IntervalTrees and detect collissions.
+   *      IntervalTrees and detect collisions.
    *    * See RangeSet class that can be used to create an IntervalTree and add
    *      ranges to it.
    */